Continuum models describing probabilistic motion of tagged agents in exclusion processes: Model

-All simulations use a lattice of width $W=300$, height $H=100$, and initial density $C_0=1$ in the region $|x|\le 20$, i.e. Equation \eqref{eq:ic} with $a=20$.
-In each ABM simulation, we place a set of 10 tagged agents at each of three initial locations: $x_0=-18$ (close to the left-most leading edge); $x_0=0$ (in the centre of the population); and $x_0=18$ (close to the right-most leading edge).
-The initial $y$-coordinate of the tagged agents is chosen randomly (without replacement) from $y=0,1,\ldots, H$.
-This design of the placement of agents replicates the experimental design taken by Cai et al.~\cite{Cai2007} shown in Figure \ref{Fig1}(c) where five cells are chosen along each vertical transect with constant horizontal position, $x$.
-To generate averaged data we perform $5000$ independent realisations of the stochastic ABM, and calculate the average column occupancies, and the proportion of each group of tagged agents in each column, over all identically prepared realisations.
-Matlab software to reproduce the results in this study is publicly available at~\cite{plank_tagged_agents_repo}.
-All results presented here use Matlab R2022b.
+{\edit For details of the methods used to simulate the ABM and numerically solve the PDE model, see Supplementary Material \cite{supplementary_material}.} Matlab software to reproduce the results in this study is publicly available at~\cite{plank_tagged_agents_repo}.
 We encourage readers can use this software directly to replicate the results presented in this study, or to adapt the software and explore different scenarios, such as working with different initial conditions, parameter values, simulation durations.